volatiletech/sqlboiler/README.md

 Your `ModelHook` will always be defined as `func(context.Context, boil.ContextExecutor, *Model) error` if context is not turned off.

+#### Skipping Hooks

+You can skip hooks by using the `boil.SkipHooks` on the context you pass in to a given query.

 ### Transactions

 The `boil.Executor` and `boil.ContextExecutor` interface powers all of SQLBoiler.
 This means